misopeth/cxxalg/README.md

 # cxxalg

-Reimplementation of algebric data types in C++20.
+Re-implementation of algebraic data types in C++20.